Skip to content

 Root Cause

-The communication port to epdlpdrv.sys accepts only one concurrent connection, held by the Netskope EPDLP userland service.
-The attacker must kill that service first to free the port.
+There is an additional prerequisite: the communication port to epdlpdrv.sys accepts only one concurrent connection, which is normally held by the Netskope EPDLP user-mode service.
+The attacker must first kill that service to free the port before connecting.

 Exploitation